aarhusstadsarkiv/permanent-urls/README.md

 # permanent-urls

-This repository has a online form to generate a file name and add html file content for a permanent URL.
+This repository has an online form that will generate a file name and some html content for a permanent URL.

-You can also use a node js script to generate the filename and the html content.
+You may also use a node js script to generate the filename and the html content.

 The permanent URL will just redirect to another URL.

-Here is an example of the code which is produced by the form: [k1o0rod.html](k1o0rod.html)
+Here is an example of the code which is produced by the form [k1o0rod.html](k1o0rod.html)

 ```html
 <!DOCTYPE html>